 You’ll find these charge-points in motorway service stations.
-Rapid chargers allow for around 80% charge in as little as 20 minutes.
+Rapid chargers allow for around 80% charge in around 30 minutes.
 Good to know for long road trips and journeys outside your local area.

 The term given to a fear of running out of charge while driving a plug-in EV.
 It’s common and only natural, but it can be avoided by topping-up the batteries whenever you can, wherever you park throughout the day.